 g.
 Have someone with a radio in the parking lot to direct traffic and assist people getting to the building.

 h.
 If your church hires uniformed armed guards or off-duty police officers, make sure that it is obvious that non-uniformed people are cooperating and/or coordinating with them.
-There are several ways to do this.
+There are several ways to do this. - Identify potential threats quickly– before they come into the buildings, if possible.

 a.
 This requires training for greeters and the camera team, at least.
 This is available through several sources for those who research it.
 In short, if it doesn’t look right, it likely isn’t.